Nakynum/Hydro/README.md

 # Hydro
-Hydro is a small Rocket Project
+Hydro, is a small ModelRocket Project